 SEO Ranking Tools and SERP Checker Tools

-You probably have heard the quote by Dharmesh Shah, co-founder and chief technology officer of HubSpot: “The best place to hide a dead body is page two of Google.”
-He certainly has a point.
+Ever heard this quote?
+“The best place to hide a dead body is page two of Google.”
+That’s from Dharmesh Shah, co-founder and chief technology officer of HubSpot, and he certainly has a point.

-A recent Moz survey demonstrates the importance of ranking on the first page of results.
-About 75% of the respondents expressed that they either click on the first 1 or 2 results.
-That’s a pretty high percentage if we don’t say so ourselves.
+A Moz survey demonstrates the importance of ranking on the first search results page, with about 75% of respondents expressing they either click on the first or second results.

-SEO-ranking tools and SERP-checker tools can help with eliminating some of the pain points when it comes to rankings and SERP analysis.
-Let’s review some of the best SEO tools we recommend for rising to the top of Google search results.
+SEO-rank tracking tools and SERP-checker tools can help eliminate some of the pain points regarding rankings and SERP analysis.
+Let’s review some of the best SEO tools we recommend to reach the top of Google search results.

 1. Rank Math

-- Automatically adding alt text and title attributes to your images
+- Automatic additions of alt text and title attributes to images

-- Assisting with the creations of rich snippets and article schema
+- Assistance with the creation of rich snippets and article schema

 - Convenient integration with Google Search Console data

 The MozBar is a downloadable SEO toolbar that provides advanced insights and metrics.
-Here at Fast Capital 360, we love using MozBar to receive a variety of instant data the second we land on SERPs.
-Some of our favorite data to view are link metrics and authority scores.
+You can receive a variety of instant data the second you land on SERPs.
+Popular data to view include link metrics and authority scores.